rafidenandra/indonesian-foods-classification-using-cnn/README.md

 # Indonesian Foods Classification App using CNN

-> DISCLAIMER: this project is still in progress.
+> DISCLAIMER: this project is not deployed yet.

 ## How to run this app
 > NOTE: to run this project, please use anaconda app.